 “When applying the shampoo, I like to make sure it is evenly distributed on the scalp, and every inch is properly cleansed.
 Generally, our nape and temple area do not get cleansed correctly, leaving the oils to remain there,” Quist says.
 “Next, I like to do a thorough rinse of both the shampoo and conditioner.”

 Your hair care routine isn’t the only thing you should pay attention to when dealing with oily locks.
 Quist says how you handle your strands can sometimes contribute to further oiliness.

 “In between washes, it is important to touch your hair as sparingly as possible,” she explains.
 “Our hands naturally produce oil which can easily transfer to our hair if we are playing with it throughout the day.”

-Quist says people often make two key mistakes when it comes to caring for oily hair: conditioning too much and using dirty hair brushes.
+Quist says people often make three key mistakes when it comes to caring for oily hair: over washing, over conditioning, and using dirty hair brushes.

 “One of the largest mistakes we make is the amount of conditioner used and the application technique.
 I always suggest adding an almond size amount of conditioner to the mid-lengths down to the ends for the best results.”

 If you deal with chronic oily hair, be sure to keep your hair brushes and combs squeaky clean.

 “Just like our makeup brushes, hair brushes require cleaning on a regular basis," the stylist says.
 "Build-up of product, hair, and dust will transfer onto the hair, making it feel dirty again.”

 Lastly—this one should be a no-brainer—avoid applying moisturizing or oil-based products directly to your scalp.
 Instead, Quist suggests focusing on adding products at the mid-lengths all the way down to the ends.